-Head of Poland’s top court urges law change after EU censure
+Poland’s president sees need for law change after EU censure

 Poland’s Constitutional Court ruled last week that that temporary injunctions issued by the EU court regarding the national judiciary were nonbinding.
 One of them was an injunction for the suspension of the body disciplining high judges.

 However, Prime Minister Mateusz Morawiecki said last week that he would not exclude the possibility of a review of the Disciplinary Chamber, saying it has not met all the expectations placed in it.
+Days earlier, he met with the head of the EU Council, Ursula von der Leyen, for talks that included Poland’s judiciary.

-A number of judges critical of the government have been suspended under the procedure, but the suspensions have been declared illegal by some lower courts, who questioned the authority of the disputed disciplinary body.
+A number of Poland’s judges critical of the right-wing government have been suspended under the disciplining procedure, but the suspensions have been declared illegal by some lower courts, who questioned the authority of the disputed disciplinary body.